Operations- and Uncertainty-Aware Installation of FACTS Devices in a Large Transmission System: Defining initial generation profile

 \section{Defining initial generation profile}

-The initial profile of the generation for each load scenario have to be determined to run the algorithm.
+The initial profile of the generation for each load scenario has to be determined to run the algorithm.
 Generation capacity is assumed to be large enough for given loading levels.
-Two procedures are used for that.
-1. solving ACOPF with the thermal limits ignored.
-2. proportional generators response: a) Search for the smallest load re-scaling factor $\alpha$ lowering the load and thus making the resulting case feasible. b) Solve ACOPF with this new re-scaled loading. c) Proportionally increase generation and load with the value of $\alpha$ which restores the initial loading of the system.
-Use voltages from the ACOPF solution. d) Solve ACPF to obtain generation maintaining the loading.
+Two procedures are used for that: (1) solve ACOPF with the thermal limits ignored, and (2) find proportional generator response.
+Second is done in the following four steps: \begin{itemize} \item Search for the smallest load rescaling factor $\alpha$ lowering the load and thus making the resulting case feasible. \item Solve ACOPF with this new rescaled loading. \item Proportionally increase generation and load with the value of $\alpha$, which restores the initial loading of the system.
+Use voltages from the ACOPF solution. \item Solve ACPF to obtain generation maintaining the loading. \end{itemize}

 \ifCLASSOPTIONcaptionsoff

 \fi